-The agave is a crop that has been part of the prehispanic cultures for millennium.
-Indigenous civilizations (e.g. Aztecs) planted and grew agave for fermented beverages, as well as for medicinal and nutritional purposes1.
+The agave is a crop that has been part of the pre-Columbian cultures for millennium.
+The native communities (e.g. Aztecs) planted and grew agave for fermented beverages, as well as for medicinal and nutritional purposes1.
 Agave plants are super plants - they adapt and resist various environmental conditions2, CAM metabolism allows them to minimize water loss, and they can accumulate water in their organism, making them drought tolerant and viable for dry farming conditions3.